-Janet Reno, first U.S. woman attorney general, dies aged 78
+Janet Reno, first U.S. woman attorney general, dies at 78

 With negotiations at an impasse, Reno gave the go-ahead for the raid after hearing reports of child abuse in the compound.
 The raid on the heavily armed cultists ended in an inferno that engulfed the site.

 "I made the decision.
 I'm accountable.
-The buck stops with me," a grim-looking Reno told a later news conference.
+The buck stops with me," a grim-looking Reno told a news conference later.

 Reno took a personal interest in the political tussle over Elian Gonzalez, the young shipwreck survivor whose mother drowned fleeing Cuba.

-Reno met the boy and his Miami relatives who battled to keep him from returning to communist Cuba, and his father and grandmothers, who wanted to raise Gonzalez in his homeland.
+Reno met the boy and his Miami relatives, who battled to keep him from returning to communist Cuba, and his father and grandmothers, who wanted to raise Gonzalez in his homeland.

 Reno argued that Elian belonged with his father and acted after the Miami relatives defied a U.S. government order to hand him over.
-She authorized armed agents to take the boy from his relatives' home in a pre-dawn raid in April 2000 and re-unite him with his father, who took him back to Cuba.
+She authorized armed agents to take the boy from his relatives' home in a predawn raid in April 2000 and reunite him with his father, who took him back to Cuba.

-The raid infuriated Miami's Cuban exile community, whose members picketed her home and denounced her as a "witch" and lackey of Cuban President Fidel Castro.
+The raid infuriated members of Miami's Cuban exile community, who called her a "witch" and a lackey of Cuban President Fidel Castro.

 In 1998, Reno's Justice Department brought a huge antitrust case against Microsoft.
 Two years later, a federal judge ordered the breakup of the software giant because it had ignored his ruling that it had used unlawful monopolistic practices.

-The case was settled in 2001 by the administration of George W. Bush, Clinton's Republican successor, in terms seen as favorable to Microsoft.
+The case was settled in 2001 by the administration of President George W. Bush, Clinton's Republican successor, in terms seen as favorable to Microsoft.

-Reno appeared with Clinton after the 1995 truck bomb attack on the Oklahoma City federal building that killed 168 people, and vowed to seek the death penalty for the perpetrators.
+Reno appeared with Clinton after the 1995 truck bombing of the Oklahoma City federal building that killed 168 people, and vowed to seek the death penalty for the perpetrators.

 Convicted Oklahoma City bomber Timothy McVeigh in 2001 become the first federal prisoner executed since 1963.
 McVeigh said he carried out the attack to punish the U.S. government for the Waco cult raid and another raid in Idaho.

-Some comedians made fun of Reno during her time in office, lampooning her appearance and height, around 6 feet 2 inches, among them Will Ferrell who impersonated her on "Saturday Night Live."
+Some comedians made fun of Reno during her time in office, lampooning her appearance and 6-foot-2 height (1.88-meter), among them Will Ferrell who impersonated her on "Saturday Night Live."

-Shortly after leaving office in January 2001 she appeared on the show next to Ferrell, both wearing identical outfits, in a sketch called "Janet Reno's Dance Party."
+Shortly after leaving office, she appeared on the show next to Ferrell, both wearing identical outfits, in a sketch called "Janet Reno's Dance Party."

-She was diagnosed in 1995 with Parkinson's disease, a progressive disorder of the central nervous system that caused trembling in her arms.
-"All it does is shake and you get used to it shaking after a while," she told a TV interviewer.

-Reno was attorney general throughout Clinton's two terms as president and was in the job longer than anyone except William Wirt, who held it from November 1817 until March 1829.
+Reno was in the job longer than anyone except William Wirt, who held it from November 1817 until March 1829.

-After leaving Washington, Reno returned to Florida and ran for governor in 2002, but lost in the Democratic primary.
+Reno ran for governor in Florida in 2002, but lost in the Democratic primary.

+Parkinson's disease caused trembling in her arms.
+"All it does is shake, and you get used to it shaking after a while," she told a TV interviewer.

 Reno was born on July 21, 1938, in Miami to parents who were newspaper reporters.
 She attended public schools in Miami and earned a chemistry degree at Cornell University in 1960.

-She received her law degree from Harvard three years later and worked as a lawyer in Miami.
+She received her law degree from Harvard three years later, and worked as a lawyer in Miami.

-(Reporting by Will Dunham and Chris Michaud; Editing by Andrew Heavens)
+Reporting by Will Dunham and Chris Michaud; Editing by Andrew Heavens and Jonathan Oatis

-U.S. Democratic presidential candidate Hillary Clinton holds a three-point lead over Republican Donald Trump in the final Bloomberg Politics-Selzer & Co poll released on Monday.

-NEW YORK The raucous, passionate and unpredictable 2016 U.S. presidential election is on track to notch another distinction: the most wagered-upon political event ever.